 Home equity lines of credit can be a good fit in certain situations.
 If they are something you’re considering, you want to go about it intelligently.
 If you have a combined loan-to-value (CLTV) ratio of under 90%, you might be a good candidate for a HELOC.
 Add your existing loan balance to the line of credit you’re interested in, and divide it by your home’s appraised value to determine your CLTV.

 Unlike personal loans or credit cards, HELOCs already tend to have lower interest rates.
 But we’re going to give you tips on how to get the best HELOC rate possible for your situation and financial circumstances.
 That way, you can enjoy manageable monthly payments during your repayment period.

 1. Improve Your Credit

-If you don’t already know your credit score, get a clear picture of where you stand financially and view your FICO score for free on online or mobile banking.
+If you don’t already know your credit score, get a clear picture of where you stand financially and view your FICO score for free on our digital banking platform.

 Good credit is important to secure favorable interest rates.
 If possible, take steps to improve your score.